NCEAS/metacat/docs/user/metacat/source/configuration.rst

 .. figure:: images/screenshots/image021_globalprops.png
    :align: center

    The Metacat Global Properties editing screen.
+Scrolling down will reveal additional global properties.

 Metacat Initial Global Property Values ......................................
-When you save global properties, Metacat also saves a back-up file that is located in ``/var/metacat/.metacat`` (on Linux).
-When you update Metacat, the system automatically locates the back-up file so you do not have to re-enter the configuration settings.

 The first time you install Metacat, the system attempts to automatically detect the values for a number of settings (see table).
 It is important to ensure that the following values are the properties below are correct.

+ **Note:** When you save global properties, Metacat also saves a back-up file that is located in ``/var/metacat/.metacat`` (on Linux).
+When you update Metacat, the system automatically locates the back-up file so you do not have to re-enter the configuration settings.

 =========================  =============================================================
 Property                   Description